 - Step 2Configure Apple Music audio settings for USB stick

-You can tab the 'audio' icon to set the Apple Music output format as MP3, M4A, and more.
+You can tab the 'menu' or 'DRmare Apple Music Converter' icon to choose the 'Preferences' option.
+In the settings window, you can set the Apple Music output format as MP3, M4A, and more.
 But if you want to enhance the audio quality, FLAC or WAV is your option.
 Once done, don't forget to hit 'OK' to save changes.

 - Step 3Download Apple Music playlist to Flash Drive